SallyMcGrath/syllabus/docs/js-core-1/week-3/lesson.md

 - Add someone else to the end of the list

 ## Working with arrays
-When working with lists it is often useful to manipulate, enhance, or search the information in that list.
+When working with lists you often need to manipulate, enhance, or search the information in that list.

 Some examples of things you might want to do with a list of data: